Patrick Mahomes' early NFL success combined with the conclusion of his classmates' collegiate careers has this crop on the rise

 The Best of the Rest: Riley Skinner, Tony Pike, Joe Webb, Sean Canfield, Mike Kafka, Levi Brown, Matt Grothe, Tim Hiller, Jarrett Brown

 Colt McCoy’s career at Texas will likely go down as one of the most successful without the props and recognition to go along with it.
 McCoy never won a Heisman Trophy and his one trip to the BCS National Championship Game ended before it ever really got started with an early injury against Alabama.
 None of that takes away from the success McCoy did have at Texas, and the Longhorns have not been the same since his departure.
 This class also produced Mark Sanchez, who experienced brief success with the Trojans before leading the New York Jets to two AFC title game appearances.
-Central Michigan’s Dan LeFevour was one of the stars of #MACTION’s earlier days as well as one of the reasons Brian Kelly and Butch Jones are where they are today.
+Central Michigan’s Dan LeFevour was one of the stars of #MACTION’s earlier days as well as one of the reasons Brian Kelly and Butch Jones went on to become head coaches at high-profile programs.

 The Stars: Jameis Winston, Maty Mauk, Taysom Hill, Trevor Knight